 This enabled us to create a unique aesthetic that really brings the images into the digital data sphere.

-We then turned up their existing brand colours and added a few brights to go along with; creating a vibrant RGB palette that really stands out online.
+We then turned up their existing brand colours and added a few brights; creating a vibrant RGB palette that really stands out online.
 Alongside this we introduced a grid system to let their lovely custom brand typeface take centre stage.

 By mixing in a handful of bold geometric shapes and a neat tab system for categorising images, the result is a comprehensive image strategy.
 This all comes together in a platform-specific template system, that allows Last.fm to keep the tone low…or pump the volume right up to 11.

 The digital distortion style also lends itself to a set of abstract combinations, for non-image based posts and updates.